(647) 692-7225 Toll free: 1.888.926.7249 firstname.lastname@example.org

 – the requirement of a medical certificate.

-– Application for the Benefit will be available in April 2020, and require Canadians to attest (and continue to attest every two weeks) that they meet the eligibility requirements;
+– Application for the Benefit will be available in April 2020, and require Canadians to attest (and continue to attest every four weeks) that they meet the eligibility requirements;

 |Apply to; |